Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Introduction

-Recently, the Berry curvature and the QGT have been generalized to dissipative quantum systems, where the gain or loss are described by non-Hermitian effective Hamiltonians \cite{el-ganainy2018,ghatak2019,bergoltz2021,ozdemir2019,shen2018,solnyshkov2021,liao2021,zhang2019,zhu2021}.
+Recently, the Berry curvature and the QMT have been generalized to dissipative quantum systems, where the gain and loss are described by non-Hermitian effective Hamiltonians \cite{el-ganainy2018,ghatak2019,bergoltz2021,ozdemir2019,shen2018,solnyshkov2021,liao2021,zhang2019,zhu2021,kunst2018}.
 These non-Hermitian systems exhibit unique features such as a new type of spectral degeneracy \cite{leykam2017,gao2015,krol2022,zhou2018}, as well as novel topological invariants \cite{su2021,zhang2020} and topological edge states \cite{kunst2018,gong2018,kawabata2018,lee2019,hofmann2020,yao2018,zhang2020,zhang2022,weidemann2020}.
 Furthermore, although the quantum metric only appears as a non-adiabatic correction in the dynamics of Hermitian systems \cite{bleu2018WP}, it could play a dominant role in the dynamics of non-Hermitian systems \cite{solnyshkov2021}.
-The non-Hermitian QGT has recently been experimentally measured in Ref. \cite{liao2021}.

 Despite the increasing interest in non-Hermitian QGT and non-Hermitian Berry curvature, their definition remains ambiguous.
-Indeed, due to the non-Hermiticity of the Hamiltonians, the right and left eigenstates do not agree with each other.
-Therefore, some authors define these quantities using both left and right eigenstates \cite{shen2018,zhang2019,fan2020,zhu2021}, while others only consider the right eigenstates \cite{solnyshkov2021,liao2021}.
-In this work, we review these two different approaches to constructing a QGT for a non-Hermitian system and investigate how the resulting forms of the QGT can be experimentally measured.
+The ambiguity arises mainly because the right and left eigenstates of the effective non-Hermitian operator are not equal.
+Therefore, some authors define these quantities using both left and right eigenstates \cite{shen2018,zhang2019,fan2020,zhu2021,ye2023,tzeng2021,jiang2018,sun2021,tu2023,brody2013}, while others only consider the right eigenstates \cite{shen2018,solnyshkov2021,liao2021,matsumoto2020,cuerda2023}. \red{There is no consensus on which generalization reflects reality as different works reach different conclusions.
+Previous studies indicate that the generalization based on both the left and right eigenstates correctly predicts phase transitions~\cite{ye2023,sun2021,zhang2019,tzeng2021,jiang2018} while the one based solely on the right eigenstates fails.
+However, other works indicate that the latter plays the dominant role in non-Hermitian wave-packet dynamics\cite{xu2017,silberstein2020,wang2022,solnyshkov2021}.
+It is therefore important to enable direct measurement of the components of the QGT to shed light on this issue.} In this work, we review these two general approaches in constructing the QGT and \red{suggest a way to experimentally measure} the QGT components.
 We then derive the components of the two generalized QGTs for an exemplary non-Hermitian system of microcavity exciton polaritons \cite{tercas2014,su2021}.